Joint health concerns are not uncommon for those with fibromyalgia and many have joint involvement of some kind.

 In fact, many of the

-fibromyalgia TRP’s are located in close proximity to joints used within daily
+fibromyalgia tender points and many more TRP’s are located in close proximity to joints used within daily

 range of motion such as knee, hip and shoulder joints.